Generalized disconnection exponents: Introduction

 \item For $\kappa$ and $c$ related by (\ref{kappa-c}), equation \eqref{thm:eta_kappa} can be equivalently written as a function of $c$

 Note that the above expression is strictly increasing in $c$ for all $c\in(-\infty,1]$.

 \item We will explain in Section~\ref{S:loop-soup} that the dimensions of single and double points on the cluster boundaries of a loop-soup with intensity $c\in(0,1]$ are expected to be given by $2-\eta_{\kappa(c)}(2)$ and $2-\eta_{\kappa(c)}(4)$.
 This is the usual relation that is satisfied in the Brownian case \cite{MR1386292,MR2644878} and we plan to prove it in a future work \cite{Qian-future}.
-As a consequence of this prediction, by~\eqref{eta-c}, these dimensions are strictly decreasing in $c$.
-In particular, for all $c<1$, there exist double points on the cluster boundaries, since $2-\eta_{\kappa(c)}(4)>0$.
-However, for $c=1$, the dimension of double points on the cluster boundaries is exactly equal to zero, since $\eta_4(4)=2.$ This leads to Question~\ref{oq}.
+As a consequence of this prediction, by~\eqref{eta-c}, these dimensions should be strictly decreasing in $c$.
+In particular, we expect that for all $c<1$, there exist double points on the cluster boundaries, since $2-\eta_{\kappa(c)}(4)>0$.
+However, for $c=1$, we expect the dimension of double points on the cluster boundaries to be exactly equal to zero, since $\eta_4(4)=2.$ This leads to Question~\ref{oq}.

 \item Finally, we remark that in \cite{MR1879851}, the so-called annulus crossing exponents for radial SLE$_\kappa$ were defined and computed.
 It would be interesting to investigate their relation to the disconnection exponents considered in the present paper. \end{itemize}